arisroyo/codeigniter-installer/README.md

 a little bit.
 It's pretty simple, so if you have a basic understanding of PHP you shouldn't have trouble.

+UPDATE : JULY 2, 2017
+Change User Interface and Add Confirmation Page
+You can change the theme by downloading bootstartp.min.css at https://bootswatch.com/ and put at asset folder.

 General Instructions
 ---------------------